Juan Ríos Ovalle

-Juan Ríos Ovalle (1860–1927) was a Puerto Rican musician and composer of danzas.
+Juan Ríos Ovalle (1863–1928) was a Puerto Rican musician and composer of danzas.
 Among his most popular danzas are: Angelina, La Graciosita (The Little Funny One), Lluvia de Perlas (Rain of Pearls), Odalisca, and Teresa.

 Early years

-Born on February 7, 1860 in Ponce, Puerto Rico into a family of musicians, Ríos Ovalle became a prolific clarinet musician and danza composer.
+Born in 1863 in Ponce, Puerto Rico into a family of musicians, Ríos Ovalle became a prolific clarinet musician and danza composer.
 He also composed aguinaldos, hymns, danzones and sacred music.
 He did not possess a lot of formal education, yet had a natural talent for music.

 Professional career

 Rios Ovalle was one of the few confidants of Juan Morel Campos, among whom was also musician Cosme Tizol.
 While not possessing the professional stature or scale of Morel Campos, he was nevertheless considered the unquestionable successor to him, in particular when it came to danzas.
 Some experts believe that had Rios Ovalle been exposed to greater music education, it is possible he would have climbed much higher yet in his impact as a musician and composer.